thorpej/nabud/README.md

     # ./nabud -u nabu -U 002

+## Extras for your operating system

+nabud comes with some extras that help with integration onto operating systems on which it runs.

+* NetBSD - An _rc.d_ script and an _rc.conf.d_ configuration file are installed into $(prefix)/share.
+Tweak them to your liking and copy them into _/etc/rc.d_ and _/etc/rc.conf.d_.

+If you are interested in providing extras for your favorite operating system, please let me know!

 ## Controlling nabud with nabuctl

 A control program, nabuctl, is provided that allows you to interact with nabud to change channels,